Meet Our Crew

 Katrina Handler

 Katrina grew up in Washington state and has always had a love for the outdoors.
-An avid mountaineer, Katrina frequented the trails of Washington.
+An avid mountaineer, and wildlife caretaker/educator, Katrina frequented the trails of Washington to get closer to wildlife.
 After attending Cornish College of the Arts in Seattle, she decided to move up to Alaska in 2017 in search of fewer people and more wilderness to explore.
-Katrina joined the Trail Breaker Kennel team in the summer of 2018.
-During her time in Alaska, she has completed the Valley Finale dog sled race.
-Katrina lives in Fairbanks, Alaska with her two Alaskan huskies while she continues handling and preparing for future sled dog races.
+After working for a tour kennel and running a short race in 2018, she started to seek out opportunities to work in the racing world of mushing.
+Katrina joined the Trail Breaker Kennel team in the summer of 2018, as well as a second racing kennel.
+During her time in Alaska, she has trained teams to compete in long distance races, and is working to get her Iditarod/Yukon Quest qualifiers.
+Katrina lives in Fairbanks, Alaska with her four Alaskan huskies while she continues handling and preparing for future sled dog races.

 Tour Guide